 The BAS Remote is classified as a BACnet application specific controller (B-ASC) while providing a convenient method of expanding building automation systems in the field when using Ethernet for network communication.
 In addition to universal I/O points, the unit functions as BACnet/IP and Modbus TCP remote I/O, a Modbus Serial to BACnet gateway, and a Powered by Sedona Framework controller.

-The BAS Router is used to route messages between BACnet/IP, BACnet Ethernet and BACnet MS/TP networks.
-The DIN-rail mounted unit is used for fixed installations.
-Two versions are available – a DIN-rail mounted unit for fixed installations and a portable unit for commissioning and troubleshooting.
+The BASrouters are multi-network routers used to route messages between BACnet/IP, BACnet Ethernet and BACnet MS/TP networks.
+Three versions are available - two DIN-rail mounted units for fixed installations and a portable unit for commissioning and troubleshooting.